-Pipelines transporting corrosive fluids has higher frequency of inspection compared to pipeline transporting non corrosive fluids.
+Pipelines transporting corrosive fluids have a higher frequency of inspection compared to pipeline transporting non-corrosive fluids.

-Pipelines used for Batching operation (multi product pipelines) require frequent use of batching pigs.
-This should be carefully plan based on the volume of fluid been transported and the frequency of transporting a different product.
+Pipelines used for Batching operation (multi-product pipelines) require frequent use of batching pigs.
+This should be carefully planned based on the volume of fluid been transported and the frequency of transporting a different product.

 4.1.3 Selecting Appropriate pigging tool

-There are many manufacturers of pigging tools, however during pipeline planning stage it is important a manufacturer or two is selected.
-It is important to select a manufacture because different vendors have different specification for their pigging tool.
+There are many manufacturers of pigging tools, however, during the pipeline planning stage, it is important a manufacturer or two is selected.
+It is important to select manufacture because different vendors have a different specification for their pigging tool.
 The pigging tool specification may include:

 The length of the pig